-- Complete coursework with a minimum of 80 percent on all Nursing classes, lab and clinical work (all NRS prefix courses), and science courses (BIOL 103, BIOL 104, BIOL 105, CHEM 101).
-All other coursework must be completed with a minimum of 75 percent. - 2.
+- Complete nursing class, lab, and clinical coursework (all NRS prefix courses) with a minimum of 78 percent, all bioscience and chemistry courses (BIOL, BIO, CHEM prefixes) with a minimum of 78 percent, and a minimum of 75 percent on all other classes. - 2.
 Meet or exceed attendance requirements. - 3.
 If the (posted) required minimum score is not met on the Exit Exam in NRS 206c, the course will not be passed and the student will be required to repeat the course.
 The repeated coursework must be passed and the required minimum score must be achieved or the student will fail the course and be dismissed from the program. - 4.
-Attend all days and hours in full of the Live Review\. - 5.
-Payment in full of all tuition and settlement of all financial obligations with the school. - 6.
-Complete the program within 1.5 times the attempted credit hours, which is 164.25 attempted credits.
+Attend all days and hours in full of the Live Review. - 5.
+Payment in full of all tuition and settlement of all financial obligations with the school. - Complete the program within 1.5 times the attempted credit hours, which is 164.25 attempted credits.

-\If any time is missed of the Live Review, the full Live Review must be retaken when offered again.
+^{}If any time is missed of the Live Review, the full Live Review must be retaken when offered again.
 Student cannot graduate until this criterion has been fulfilled.